 Last Saturday, we went on a whirlwind trip to Amador City, California for a weekend of wine tasting, eating, and staying in the cutest little cottage!
 It was absolutely lovely.
 But needless to say, after a weekend of decadent food and perhaps maybe a little too much wine (?), I’m pretty excited to spend a weekend on my couch.

 My favorite at-home weekend activity of late is to make something cozy and watch lots of SVU.
 And my go-to comfort food is roast chicken or pot roast with any kind of potato situation.
-Cheesy garlic mashed potatoes, domino potatoes with shallots, or this smashed version.
+Cheesy garlic mashed potatoes, these extra crispy domino potatoes with shallots, or this smashed version.
 I’ll take any and all.

 A white colander with mini Yukon potatoes next to a pepper grinder and white and brown bowls of salt, spices, garlic, rosemary, butter, and oil.

-• Fingerling potatoes – these are a type of heritage potato that are small and usually long (finger-shaped).
+The key ingredient in this recipe is fingerling potatoes.
+These are a type of heritage potato that are small and usually long (finger-shaped).
 Although the grocery store near my house sells fingerling potatoes that are more round so… 🤷♀️ Use what you can find!
 Creamers, new potatoes, baby potatoes, etc. will work too.
 You can find all of these potatoes in the produce aisle of most grocery stores.

 If you want to make these potatoes cheesy, add a sprinkle of parmesan during the last 3-5 minutes of cooking.
 Use freshly-grated parmesan so it melts nicely!